zhengrongbin/singleCell_gse_parser/README.md

 single cell data parser from GEO

 **Clone the repository and do as follow:**
-1. make sure that MySQL is isntalled in your device, and you have the account to create a new database,
+1. make sure that MySQL is installed in your device, and you have the account to create a new database,
 if no, install one, or contact your manager
 2. install a miniconda3, then create a environment by doing:
 ```